nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 **Read Trimming**

 RNA-seq reads were trimmed with [Trim Galore v0.4.0](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
 The user guide for this version is available [here](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/trim_galore_User_Guide_v0.4.0.pdf).
 Trim Galore is a wrapper script that automates adapter trimming and quality control using the programs [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) and [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

-Using the following commands, Trim Galore trims low quality base calls from the 3' end using a Phred score threshold of 20, finds and removes adapter sequences from the 3' end using standard Illumina paired-end adapter sequences, clips 5 base pairs from the 5' end to combat bias due to to the end-repair libary prep step, clips an additional 5 base pairs from the 3' end to further improve quality, and discards any reads that become shorter than 20 base pairs due to either quality filtering or trimming.
+Using the following commands, Trim Galore removes low quality base calls from the 3' end using a Phred score threshold of 20, finds and removes adapter sequences from the 3' end using standard Illumina paired-end adapter sequences, clips 5 bp from the 5' end to combat bias due to to the end-repair libary prep step, clips an additional 5 bp from the 3' end to further improve quality, and discards any reads that become shorter than 20 bp due to either quality filtering or trimming.

 `Command Line`